Avian influenza in Victoria

 Australia has previously had outbreaks of both low pathogenic and highly pathogenic avian influenza.
 These were all quickly and successfully eradicated.

 The two turkey farms with low pathogenic H5N2 avian influenza have been de-populated and disposal activities have been completed.
-Decontamination of these properties is in progress.
+Decontamination of the Bairnsdale farm has been completed, with the farm in the Golden Plains shire nearing completion.

-Agriculture Victoria is sampling and testing sick or dead birds in the restricted and control areas to ensure any other cases of high pathogenic or low pathogenic avian influenza are quickly identified.
+Agriculture Victoria will continue to sample and test sick or dead birds in the restricted and control areas to ensure any new cases of high pathogenic or low pathogenic avian influenza are quickly identified.

-In a Restricted Area and Control Area, no birds, products or equipment can move into or out of the area without a permit.
-These movement controls apply to all of Golden Plains Shire, the specified areas near Bairnsdale and Kerang.
+In a Restricted Area and Control Area, birds, products or equipment cannot move into or out of the area without a permit.

 Avian influenza virus is not a risk to the public as it rarely affects humans unless there is direct and close contact with sick birds.